6000 Provider Investigations (PI) Facility

 6711 Multiple Incidents of Abuse or Neglect

 PI Facility investigates and reaches an investigative finding (disposition) for each incident of abuse or neglect.
-To allow for a more accurate representation of one incident per allegation, SWI assesses as follows.
+To allow for a more accurate representation of one incident per allegation, the intake specialist does as follows:

-For example, the perpetrator physically abused the client four times in one day – at 10:00 a.m., 10:30 a.m., 11:00 a.m., and 12:15 p.m.
-The intake specialist assesses two intakes (for example, one for the first three incidents and another for the last incident).
+For example, the alleged perpetrator physically abused the client four times in one day – at 10:00 a.m., 10:30 a.m., 11:00 a.m., and 12:15 p.m.
+The intake specialist assesses two intakes (one for the first three incidents and another for the last incident).
 Each intake covers a time period of two hours or less.

-However, the intake specialist assesses only one intake when multiple incidents of abuse or neglect are reported and either of the following applies:
+However, the intake specialist completes only one intake when multiple incidents of abuse or neglect are reported and either of the following applies:

 6712 Multiple Incidents or Multiple APs of Exploitation